Hazunanafaru/hazunanafaru.github.io/README.md

-# hazunanafaru.github.io
+# Husni Zuhdi
-Just a personal blog
+## Just a personal blog

+Hopefully this will motivate me to write more